anhphan2705/panorama-stitcher/README.md

 ## Introduction

-The Pano Stitcher script is a Python-based utility that enables the seamless stitching of a sequence of images to create a panoramic view.
+The Panorama Stitcher script is a Python-based utility that enables the seamless stitching of a sequence of images to create a panoramic view.
 It utilizes the OpenCV library for image processing and provides optional cropping and salvaging functionalities to enhance the final stitched result.
-It will work even with unorganized and duplicated images.
+It will work even with unorganized and duplicated sequence of images.

 ## Table of Contents